Kattis/problem-package-format/spec/legacy.md

   The answer file may, but is not necessarily required to, contain the "correct answer" for the problem.
   For example, it might contain the output which was produced by a judge's solution for the problem when run with input file as input.
   Alternatively, the "answer file" might contain information, in arbitrary format, which instructs the validator in some way about how to accomplish its task.
-  The meaning of the contents of the answer file is not defined by this standard.
+  The meaning of the contents of the answer file is not defined by this format.

 - feedback_dir:
   a string which specifies the name of a "feedback directory" in which the validator can produce "feedback files" in order to report additional information on the validation of the output file.